How to Prevent Birds Nesting in Your Chimney

 Install a Chimney Bird Guard

-A professionally fitted bird guard or cowl prevents birds from entering the chimney while still allowing smoke to escape.
+A professionally fitted bird guard or cowl prevents birds from entering the chimney while still allowing smoke to escape safely.
 There are different styles for different flue types, and our team can recommend the right one for your property.

 Early spring is prime nesting season.
 Booking a chimney inspection before birds arrive is the best way to catch early signs of activity and clear any debris left over from previous years.